Home

 Information for Future Ecohealers: a bit of torch passing, if you will.

-See also https://www.youtube.com/@risasb, if you wish.
+See also https://www.youtube.com/@risasb and https://c.im/@shonin, if you wish.

 About

-The hut's floor space is about 100 square feet, or about double that allotted to a monastic in the Vinaya 😅.
+The hut's floor space is 100 square feet, or about double that allotted to a monastic in the Vinaya 😅.
 Nearly everything in it, including the door, windows and interior walls, is hand-me-downs, thrift store items, or salvage.
 It contains mostly a few tables, a bookcase and tiny desk, a twelve-year-old Mac for teleconferences, and a few kitchen things.

-It also contains, for portions of almost every day, Doyu Shonin, a retiree and Buddhist nun (of sorts), who undertook the home leaving ceremony but, like many Westerners, only landed a stone's throw from the house and family, for reasons.
+It also contains, for portions of almost every day, doyu shonin, a retiree and Buddhist nun (of sorts), who undertook the home leaving ceremony but, like many Westerners, only landed a stone's throw from the house and family, for reasons.

-She gardens, puts food by, prepares usually two meals a day, walks slowly around the neighborhood as able, practices at several short online zazenkai a week, and conducts online morning service three days a week (
+She gardens, puts food by, prepares usually two meals a day, walks slowly around the neighborhood as able, practices with several short online zazenkai a week, and conducts online morning service three days a week (

 BHZ Calendar).